trojblue/unibox/README.md

 ## Dev notes

+current bugs:

+- save to s3: saves to a filename_as_dir/temp filename instead of actual filename

 current concerns:

 1. loads(): temp files could accumulate on global dir, and take up all of /tmp/; also concurrency issues